The relative trace formula in electromagnetic scattering and boundary layer operators: Introduction

 \section{Introduction}

-In this paper we establish several trace-formulae for operators governing the time-harmonic Maxwell equations on an open set $X=\Omega \cup M \subset \R^d$ of the form $\R^d \setminus \partial\Omega$, where $\Omega$ is a bounded (strongly) Lipschitz domain.
+In this paper we establish several trace formulae for operators governing the time-harmonic Maxwell equations on an open set $X=\Omega \cup M \subset \R^d$ of the form $\R^d \setminus \partial\Omega$, where $\Omega$ is a bounded (strongly) Lipschitz domain.
 Here we will refer to $\Omega$ as the interior and to $M$ as the exterior domain.
 We denote by $E$, $H$ the electric and magnetic fields, respectively.
 The time-harmonic Maxwell-system is given by

 where the first four equations are considered in either $\Omega$ or $M$ separately, or simultaneously by considering this as an equation on $X$.
 Here $\nu$ is the almost everywhere defined outward pointing unit normal vector field on $\partial \Omega$.
-This system is well posed on suitable function spaces.
+This system is well posed on suitable function spaces under natural consistency conditions on $A$ and $f$.
+In particular, if $A$ is sufficiently regular and tangential and $\lambda \not=0$ the function $f$ is determined by $A$.
+For the interior problem, given a tangential $A$, the system then has a unique solution for $\lambda$ away from a discrete set of points.
+For the exterior problem and $\Im(\lambda)>0$ one imposes that $E$ and $H$ are square integrable and then obtains a unique solution for any sufficiently regular tangential $A$.
+In both cases the solution $E$ can be expressed as

+where $\tilde{\mathcal{L}}_\lambda$ is the electric field boundary layer potential operator and $\mathcal{L}_\lambda$ is the electric field boundary layer operator.
+For a continuous tangential vector field $A$ one has

+and $\mathcal{L}_\lambda A$ is obtained by taking the boundary value of $\nu \times \tilde{\mathcal{L}}$.
+These operators extend to suitable function spaces and we refer to Section \ref{MBLO} for the precise definitions.
+The vector field $H$ and the function $f$ are then determined by $H= -\frac{\rmi}{\lambda}\curl \, E$.
+As usual this layer potential operator creates a solutions of the Maxwell system by placing certain sources on the boundary, and the choice of $\tilde{\mathcal{L}}$ is now a standard operator in computational electrodynamics.